ingowald/optix7course/README.md

 as a *step* in a sequence of such steps that build on each other.
-E.g., the first sample is just a trivial hello-world example that checks that the optix headers are found, that the code builds, that optix can be initialized (ie, the driver supports that version of optix), etc.
+E.g., the first sample is just a trivial hello-world example that checks that the optix headers are found, that the code builds, that OptiX can be initialized (ie, the driver supports that version of OptiX), etc.

 The next then creates a trivially simple raygen program to test that there is actual code running on the GPU (though it doesn't do much,